 Buying property in Italy differs from the purchase procedure in many other countries.
-It doesn’t always seem straight forward or easy to grasp.
-At first sight, Italy’s real estate market may seem bureaucratic, non-transparent and expensive.
-We can say that luckily it’s not always true, and the market is changing.
+The property market may seem difficult to overview.
+It has a limited internet visibility and cohesion, along with somewhat bureaucratic and costly transaction procedures.
+Cultural barriers may stand in your way as well.
+We can say that luckily it often seems more complicated than it actually is.
+And the market is changing.
 The purchase procedure may be complex, but with preparation and professional assistance from trusted companies a purchase can be straight forward, safe and fun.
-SteiVell Properties prepares you for selecting area, and finds the property of your desires.
-We then assist you through the entire purchase.

 5 recommended steps before buying property in Italy

 The Italian property market doesn’t offer the same cohesion or one synchronized platform on the internet as other markets do.
 The procedure in Italy is not easily overlooked, and you may find it hard to know where and how to start.
 But as long as you start in the right end and know what you want, it can be very smooth and secure.
 Following we will give you our best advices about what to think of when buying Italy.